locomotivemtl/charcoal-attachment/README.md

 ## Documentation

 Attachment widget can be use more than once in a form.
-In order for it to work properly, you need to define a group ident `group` different for each instanciated widgets.
+In order for it to work properly, you need to define a group ident `group` different for each instantiated widgets.

 ```json
 "attachment": {